What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-With the exception of companies operating in certain sectors (such as banking, finance, insurance, real estate, etc.), there is no requirement on the minimum capital of a company.
-However, for the purpose of registering the company in Vietnam, the charter capital should be sufficient for persuading the licensing authorities with regard to the feasibility of the project as envisioned by the investor’s feasibility report submitted for the IRC and ERC.
+With the exception of companies operating in certain sectors (such as banking, finance, insurance etc.), there is no requirement on the minimum capital of a company.
+However, for the purpose of registering the company in Vietnam, the charter capital should be sufficient for persuading the licensing authorities with regard to the feasibility of the project as envisioned by the investor's feasibility report submitted for the IRC and ERC.

-Is the physical presence of incorporators / directors required in the jurisdiction for incorporation, formation or organization?
+Is the physical presence of incorporators/directors/shareholders required in the jurisdiction for incorporation, formation, or organisation?

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?